 TortureDuring the interrogations, police in Sugd Region compelled those detained to complete a questionnaire about Jehovah's Witness beliefs, as well as to state in writing that they were not tortured by police during the interrogations.

 Under the United Nations (UN) Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, Tajikistan is obliged to arrest any person suspected on good grounds of having committed torture, and to try them under criminal law. (http://www.forum18.org/archive.php?article_id=2138)

 One female Jehovah's Witness was interrogated two days running for 14 hours.
 As a result of the extreme stress imposed on her she suffered a stroke, leaving her unable to walk or speak.
 She was then taken to hospital.

 Jehovah's Witnesses lodged a formal complaint about the interrogation and torture to the Regional Public Prosecutor, but it has taken no action and has made no response.

-The duty officer of Sogd Regional Police (who refused to give his name) told Forum 18 from Khujand on 21 February that freedom of religion and belief cases were dealt with by the Organised Crime Department.
-Khurshed Raupov, Deputy Head of the Organised Crime Department, told Forum 18 that "I understand you very well but cannot answer" when questioned about the raids and torture.
+The duty officer of Sugd Regional Police (who refused to give his name) told Forum 18 from Khujand on 21 February that freedom of religion and belief cases were dealt with by the police Department for the Struggle with Organised Crime.
+Khurshed Raupov, Deputy Head of the Department, told Forum 18 that "I understand you very well but cannot answer" when questioned about the raids and torture.
 He then put the phone down and did not answer subsequent phone calls.

 However, on 1 February 2018 the chief of Khujand Police and the head of the police Criminal Investigation Department summoned the victim and his wife for interrogation.
 Police ordered the couple to write a statement that they were Jehovah's Witnesses, so fearing for their safety they moved elsewhere, Jehovah's Witnesses told Forum 18.